rhuss/build-spike/plugins/deploy/README.md

 6. Reploy above image and Access the knative service
 ```
-redeploy kntest --gitrevision develop --saved-image us.icr.io/knative_test/kntest:v2 --namespace default
+redeploy kntest --git-revision develop --saved-image us.icr.io/knative_test/kntest:v2 --namespace default
 ```
-For the redeployed image, we change the gitrevision from master to develop.
+For the redeployed image, we change the git-revision from master to develop.
 At the same, we access the knative service, it should be changed into:
 ```
 Helloworld from develop branch!
 ```